In other words, visitors and customers who visit your landing page bounce off, before they even give you a chance to convert them.

 2. Avoid Popups – Don’t Disrupt the UX

 On the other hand, popups work.
-There’s no denying the fact that they can grow your email list faster.
+There’s no denying the fact that they can grow your email list quickly.

 If that’s the way you want to go, fine.
-But if you want to build a long-term site that generate lots of organic visitors, consider limiting or totally avoiding popups, or at a minimum making them as unobtrusive and unannoying as possible.
+But, if you want to build a long-term site that generates lots of organic visitors, consider limiting or totally avoiding popups.
+Or, at a minimum, make them as unobtrusive and un-annoying as possible.

 According to statistics, only 14% of consumers will consider responding to a popup ad, compared to 51% who respond positively to email offers.

-Some popups are well designed to convert visitors into long-term readers, which is part of improving conversion rates.
-But when we’re talking about search engine traffic and what makes search users excited, it’s a great user experience.
+Some popups are well designed and they will convert visitors into long-term readers, which is part of improving conversion rates.
+But, when we’re talking about search engine traffic and what makes search users excited, it’s a great user experience.

 3. Create a Compelling Call-to-Action